sporst/IDA-Pro-plugins/readme.txt

 Some IDA Pro plugins I wrote over the years.

+Hotch
+	Hotch is binary file profiler for x86 files.

 idadoc
 	Turns comments into HTML documentation.
 A bit like javadoc or Doxygen for IDA Pro.